auxbot-discord-bot/docs/docs/faq/readme.md

 ### Disboard bump message doesn't send after 2 hours?

-This sometimes occurs when the bot gets restarted.
-It is a problem that is being looked at.
-Sorry for any inconvenience.
+This only occurs when AuxBot has been down for longer then 2 hours, once AuxBot comes back online it will send your bump message.

 ### Why does my reminder not appear in my reminder list?